-Jaylen Brown Shines Vs. Spurs In Celtics’ Seventh Consecutive Win
+NESN

 The Celtics wing posted 30 points, seven rebounds and three assists on 10-of-18 shooting in Boston’s win over the Spurs on Saturday.
 The outing was Brown’s second straight 30-point effort at AT&T Center, as he did so on Dec.
 31, 2018 as well.

-Boston’s win, which was the team’s first in San Antonio since 2011, extended its seven-game winning streak and improved its league-best record to 7-1.
+Boston’s win, which was the team’s first in San Antonio since 2011, extended its winning streak to seven games and improved its league-best record to 7-1.

 For more on Brown’s impressive numbers, check out the video above from “NESN Sports Today,” presented by People’s United Bank.